-- In the above example, it appears that the discontinuity of best responses in policies is important in nonexistence. - The main idea of probabilistic voting is to "smooth" best responses in order to get existence. - Intuitively, there are ideological and non-policy factors, so that a small advantage due to policies will not sway all voters.
+In the above example, it appears that the discontinuity of best

+- The main idea of probabilistic voting is to "smooth" best responses in order to get existence. - Intuitively, there are ideological and non-policy factors, so that a small advantage due to policies will not sway all voters.